papandreou/inter/README.md

 inter.territories
 -----------------

-An array of objects representing country display names.
+An array of objects with territory display names and some additional info.
 The array is ordered by display name and contains some additional properties.
 Superset of `inter.countries` and `inter.regions`.